rndmorris/Salis-Arcana/docs/enhancements.md

 If enabled, randomly generated nodes will pick their type from the weighted list specified in the `nodeTypeWeights` config option.

 **Config option:** `nodeTypeWeights`

 The weights used to pick the type of nodes when randomly generated.

 ## Mana Bean Growth Rate

 **Config Option:** `manaBeanGrowthChance`

 The random chance for mana beans to grow every block tick.
 Valid values are 0, 100 inclusive.
 Lower values are more likely to happen, with 0 being guaranteed.

+## Pure Node Biome Change Tweak

+**Config Option:** `pureNodeBiomeChange`

+By default, pure nodes only change the biome around them if they are either in tainted lands or inside of a silverwood tree.
+This setting allows pure nodes to change the biome around them regardless of their location.

 # Enhancements - Infusion